Removing the mask -- reconstructing a scalar field on the sphere from a masked field: Numerical experiments

 \section{Numerical experiments}

-Recall that our goal is to reconstruct a scalar random field on the sphere given only spherical harmonic coefficients from a masked and noisy version.
+Recall that our goal is to reconstruct a scalar random field on the sphere given only a masked and noisy version of the field.
 We have seen in previous sections that the problem can be reduced to the solution of the overdetermined linear system

 where the given data $\bb^v = (\ba + \beps)^v = \ba^v + \beps^v$ are the spherical harmonic coefficients of the masked noisy map with the coefficients $\ba$ corrupted by independent Gaussian noise $\beps$ with mean $\inner{\beps} = \bzero$ and variance $\inner{\beps \beps^*} = \eCov$.